 Hang On to Math Facts

 Math is another subject that tends to get lost in the summer shuffle.
-The cites research from the National Association for Summer Learning, which shows that students lose approximately two months of math skills in the summer if they don’t participate in some sort of educational activities over their break.
-Research also shows that losses in math tend to be even higher than those in reading, forcing math teachers to spend a significant amount of time at the beginning of the year on review, rather than new subjects.
+The cites research from the National Association for Summer Learning, which shows that students lose approximately two months of math skills in the summer if they don鈥檛 participate in some educational activity over their break.
+Research also indicates that losses in math tend to be even higher than those in reading, forcing math teachers to spend a significant amount of time at the beginning of the year on review rather than new subjects.

-Fortunately, there are many options for students who want to retain their math skills over the summer months. is a great resource that offers a number of ways for students to hone their math skills while playing fun games and participating in activities.
-In addition, Texas Instruments offer the following tips for parents to incorporate math learning into summer activities:
+Fortunately, many options exist for students who want to retain their math skills over the summer months. is a great resource that offers a number of ways for students to hone their math skills while playing fun games and participating in activities.
+In addition, Texas Instruments offers the following tips for parents to incorporate math learning into summer activities:

-- Encourage students to take math or science-related jobs that will help them refine their academic abilities while learning important job skills.
+- Please encourage students to take math or science-related jobs that will help them refine their academic abilities while learning essential job skills.

 - Look for summer camps that utilize skills learned in math, such as robotics or space camps.